Ideal for: People who want lower monthly repayments and prefer to change cars on a regular basis.

-- PCPs could work out more expensive overall than a Hire Purchase agreement for an equivalent car, especially if you decide to enter into a second finance agreement to pay the deferred future value of the car at the end of the initial PCP agreement.
+- PCPs could work out more expensive overall than a Hire Purchase agreement for an equivalent car, especially if you decide to enter into a second finance agreement to pay the deferred future value of the car.

 - Be careful how you estimate your annual mileage as you’ll be charged for each additional mile.

-- If you return the car, it has to be in good condition and any damage will be charged to you.
+- If you return the car, it has to be in good condition and any damage will result in charges.

 Return to ‘car finance products’ page.